- Canadian Rocky Mountains

 One of the advantages of flying into Calgary International Airport is that it is one of only eight airports in Canada with US Border Pre-Clearance Facilities, allowing passengers to pass through customs before landing in the US.

-The airport is 11 miles (17km) northeast of downtown Calgary.
+The airport is 6 miles (9km) northeast of downtown Calgary.

 Getting to the city

 There are a number of bus services running between the airport, the city centre and other Alberta destinations.
 Calgary Transit provides a public bus service to and from the airport.
 There is also an Airport Shuttle Express, which services most hotels in the Calgary area, and several hotels offer a courtesy shuttle service.
 Airport taxis are available outside Arrivals.

 GMT -7 (GMT -6 from the second Sunday in March to the first Sunday in November).

 Tel: +1 (403) 735 1200.

-The airport is located 16 miles (25km) from Edmonton city centre.
+The airport is located 19 miles (30km) from Edmonton city centre.

 Getting to the city

 Edmonton Skyshuttle provides convenient connections to major hotels and other destinations across the city.
 Edmonton Transit Service's Route 747 bus service connects passengers to the city's bus and LRT network.
 Numerous taxi and limousine service companies serve the airport.
 Other taxi companies may drop-off or pick-up passengers in the commercial taxi area if prior arrangements have been made.

 GMT -7 (GMT-6 from the first Sunday in March to the first Sunday in November).